 - Customs Matters: For general inquiries, contact the customs information center.
 For specific concerns regarding ongoing procedures, your local customs office can assist you.

 - Weapons Law Permits: These are issued by municipal authorities, district administrations, or district police authorities.
-If you are not resident in Germany, the competent authority is in the district where you wish to stay – e.g., for a hunt – or in the district where you will cross the border.
+If you are not resident in Germany, the responsible authority is in the district where you wish to stay – e.g., for a hunt – or in the district where you will cross the border.

 If problems arise during border control, immediately contact the relevant customs office on site.
 This way, you can quickly clarify any discrepancies and continue your journey.